 Engineering Design Center (EDC) was created in April 2000 under an agreement between General Electric Aircraft Engines and the Institute of Aviation.
 EDC is one of several global GE establishments located outside the United States and cooperates with such GE businesses as GE Aviation, GE Energy, GE Oil&Gas and GE Rail.
 It also carries out cooperative works with similar GE scientific and engineering centres located in India, Mexico, Turkey and the United States.
 The engineers working in EDC cooperate also with GE’s partners located, among others, in Germany, Italy, United Kingdom, Romania, South Korea and Taiwan.

-Since its inception, the centre has been growing rapidly.
+Since its inception, the center has been growing rapidly.
 The first team of engineers consisted of only 20 people.
 Ten years later, in June 2010, the number of engineers working in EDC exceeded 1000 people.
-This year, the planned employment shall exceed 1.800 engineers working for various GE’s businesses.
+Now we employ more than 1.800 engineers working for various GE’s businesses.

 In the first stage of its activities, the engineers working in EDC were involved mainly in projects in the field of aviation.
 In 2007, the first group of engineers started to work that was engaged in projects in the field of energy and petroleum industry.
 Currently, nearly half of the engineers employed in EDC are related with these two areas.